Ko-fi/kofi-wordpress-button/Readme.txt

 2. Customize the button for a specific widget placement

 == Changelog ==

+= 1.4.1 =
+* Fix PHP error if translations load too early
+* Fix PHP error in instances where the classic widgets had not been saved correctly

 = 1.4.0 =
 * Introduced donation button and donation panel blocks